kintone/js-sdk/packages/rest-api-client/docs/typescript.md

 - A set of Kintone's form layout
 - Convenient for building the type definition of the layout of your app form
 - For more detailed usage, see [the example code](../src/KintoneFields/exportTypes/__checks__/usecases/layout.ts)

+**Please submit [an issue](https://github.com/kintone/js-sdk/issues/new/choose) if you have any trouble when using a package with TypeScript.**